Clinical Microbiology Short Essay Question And Answers

 • Serum amylase levels are elevated in both parotitis and acute pancreatitis.

-• Prevention is by means of the MMR vaccine.
+• Prevention is the use of the MMR vaccine.

 RNA Viruses Short Question And Answers